-If you love the flowers and fragrance of marigolds, include edible marigolds to that perform double duty in the garden.
-Growing signet marigolds adds color, a tantalizing scent and produces lots of flowers you can eat.
+If you love the flowers and fragrance of marigolds, include edible marigolds to perform double-duty in the garden.
+Growing signet marigolds adds color, a tantalizing scent, and produces lots of flowers you can eat.

 About Signet Marigold

 Tagetes tenuifolia edible marigolds are native to North America.
-With the right signet marigold care, you can have blooms in the garden until autumn when growing signet marigolds.
+With the right signet marigold care, you can have blooms in the garden until autumn.

 - ‘Tangerine Gem’